agmcarthur/Biochem-3BP3/Lab_9_RNASeq/README.md

 ![factors](./deseq2.jpg)

-Make sure *Files have header?*, *Generate plots for visualizing the analysis results,* and *Output normalized counts table* are set to **Yes** and then run the analysis.
+Make sure *Files have header?*, *Generate plots for visualizing the analysis results,* and *Output normalized counts table* are set to **Yes** and then run the analysis:

 ![factors](./deseq2b.jpg)